SPAAM Seminar Series

-The Statistics, Probability, Analysis and Applied Mathematics (SPAAM) seminar series will take place virtually at 3pm on Thursdays during term time on the SPAAM Microsoft Teams channel.
-It will host a variety of talks from PhD students involved in applied mathematics research at Warwick (see the bottom of this page for the talk abstracts!).
+The Statistics, Probability, Analysis and Applied Mathematics (SPAAM) seminar series will take place on Thursdays between 3-4pm in room B3.02 and virtually on the SPAAM Microsoft Teams channel.
+It will host a variety of talks from PhD students involved in applied mathematics research at Warwick and invited guests from other institutions (see the bottom of this page for the talk abstracts!).

 |Date||Talk 1||Talk 2|